-There is a probably a great number of things on your mind as you try to comprehend the situation you are in and the potential impacts of any upcoming criminal trial.
+There are probably a great number of things on your mind as you try to comprehend the situation you are in and the potential impacts of any upcoming criminal trial.
 Perhaps you are wondering, too, what sentence you could face if you are convicted.
 This article explores sentencing guidelines for rape in detail.
 It looks at the average sentence for rape, and the factors that the court takes into consideration when sentencing rape offences.
 It also considers some of the mitigating factors that might reduce a rape sentence and the impact of a guilty plea.

 According to the law, a rape takes place where: